Weather forecast in Azerbaijan for Sunday announced

 Baku.
-11 November.
-REPORT.AZ/ Weather forecast in Azerbaijan for Sunday was announced.
+14 February.
+REPORT.AZ/ The weather forecast for February 15 was announced.

-Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, weather will be changeable cloudy, occasionally gloomy, mainly rainless in Baku and Absheron peninsula on November 12.
-Mist will be observed on some places of the peninsula in morning.
-Moderate north wind will blow.
+Report was told by the National Hydrometeorological Department of the Ministry of Ecology and Natural Resources the weather in Azerbaijan is expected to be variable cloudy, mainly dry in Baku and Absheron peninsula.
+The north wind will blow.

 Aynur OsmanqızıNews Author